Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities: Experiments

-\textbf{Pretraining induces an in--context asymmetry.} We found a persistent \textit{left--right} asymmetry in all of the pretrained models we tested (Figure \ref{fig:combined}).
-For each matched pair group---whether in retrieval or copying---the rightward variant consistently performs better, across every model, prompt template, and sequence length.
-Because this asymmetry in performance also appears when we strip all natural‑language instructions and provide only input–output pairs for the model to infer the task in-context, the drop in performance cannot be attributed to lexical cues such as the words “right” or “forward” (explored in earlier work \citep{he2025supposedlyequivalentfactsarent}). \textsc{C}-\textsc{Rasp}\textup{[pos]} predicts symmetric performance in transformers trained from scratch within a task family (Theorem \ref{thm:asymmetry}) and our constructions for solving these tasks involve the usage of induction and anti-induction circuits.
+\textbf{Directional Bias: Pretraining induces a left-right asymmetry.} We found a persistent \textit{directional bias} in all of the pretrained models we tested (Figure \ref{fig:combined}).
+For each task, retrieval or copying, the models consistently performs better on rightward tasks (UR, NRFirst, NRLast, UF, NF), across models, prompt templates, and sequence lengths.
+The drop in performance for the leftward tasks cannot be attributed to lexical cues such as the words “right” or “forward” (explored in earlier work \citep{he2025supposedlyequivalentfactsarent}) because the performance asymmetry persists even when we strip all natural‑language instructions and provide only input–output pairs for the model to infer the task in-context. \textsc{C}-\textsc{Rasp}\textup{[pos]} predicts symmetric performance in transformers trained from scratch within a task family (Theorem \ref{thm:asymmetry}).
+We further find that models trained from scratch do not exhibit such a left-right asymmetry, confirming it is not inherent to the architecture (Appendix \ref{appendix:fromscratch}).
 We therefore hypothesize that pretraining instills this bias because induction is a more natural task than anti‑induction and thus more induction head circuits get formed during pretraining as opposed to anti-induction circuits; Sections~\ref{sec:finetune} and~\ref{subsec:mechanistic} probe this explanation in more detail.